 Restricted access to natural light is a conundrum that has troubled plant growers for as long as ornamental plants have been brought indoors.
 There are however practical steps you can take to bring mother nature onside and keep the dream of an indoor jungle alive.

 Today we’re going to explore the question of whether it is possible to grow plants using a regular table lamp as a light source.

-To cut a long story short: the answer is yes, it is possible to use a regular lamp to grow houseplants however the limited range of wavelengths emitted by a standard light bulb will likely cause the plant to become either overly tall and leggy, or unnaturally compact and bushy.
+To cut a long story short: it is possible to use a regular lamp to grow houseplants however the limited range of wavelengths emitted by a standard light bulb will likely cause the plant to become either overly tall and leggy, or unnaturally compact and bushy.

 Why exactly these morphological changes occur to your leafy companion, and how you can improve the light emitted by your table lamp are summarised in double quick time below.

 If you want to learn what light spectrum is best to make indoor plants flower, check out our guide here.

 How can you help your plants thrive with only a table lamp?

 As we know it is possible to grow plants under artificial light provided by a table lamp, but as you might expect this is going to be more challenging than if they were left to develop outdoors in their natural habitat.